Python-Crash-Course/Python201/Session 0 - Git/git.md

 git init
 ```

-You can also do this from VS Code if you want as shown in the slides above.
+You can also do this from VS Code, as shown in the previous   slides, if you want.

 *Recall that initializing a repository creates a hidden directory called `.git`, which will store all metadata about the project's version history.*

 ---

 ## Exercise 3

 You probably want to store some files in the Git repository that you don't want to version control.

 **Create a `.gitignore` file** by typing

 ```css
 touch .gitignore
 ```